 4.23 Figure 4.3 shows the trend in total UK obligation and the proportions met through ROCs and payments respectively since the RO began in 2002-03.
 The height of the columns represents the total obligation each year.
-The green sections represent the proportion of the obligation that suppliers met by presenting ROCs; the blue sections represent the remaining proportion65 of the obligation suppliers largely met by making buyout payments.
+The green sections represent the proportion of the obligation that suppliers met by presenting ROCs; the blue sections represent the remaining proportion59 of the obligation suppliers largely met by making buyout payments.
 This shows a significant drop in the proportion met by ROCs in 2016-17, 2017-18 and 2018-19 when compared to the corresponding proportion for each of the last five pre-2016-17 RO years.
 For further details around the total shortfall amount across all RO schemes, please refer to paragraph 4.46.

-$^{^{64}}$ The sum of £109m shown in table 4.4 includes an additional ~£11.7m of late payments received after the 31 October deadline.
+$^{^{58}}$ The sum of £109m shown in table 4.4 includes an additional ${\sim}$ £11.7m of late payments received after the 31 October deadline.

-65 In some RO years, a very small fraction of this remaining proportion of the obligation was not fulfilled by suppliers making buyout and/or late payments, and thus has been left undischarged.
-For the 2018-19 RO year however this was more significant, thereby triggering the mutualisation process for the second time in the RO's history - details of which are provided in paragraph 4.46.
+59 In some RO years, a very small fraction of this remaining proportion of the obligation was not fulfilled by suppliers making buyout and/or late payments, and thus has been left undischarged.
+For the 2018-19 RO year however this was The Office of Gas and Electricity Markets